MadhavKrishanGoswami/Lighthouse/docs/CONTRIBUTING.md

 ## 🙏 Thank You!

-Every contribution, whether it’s reporting a bug or writing new features, helps make Lighthouse better.
+Every contribution, whether reporting a bug or adding features, helps make Lighthouse better.
 We appreciate your time, effort, and enthusiasm.

 Let’s build something amazing together! 🚀📦